 The Communications Major allows the student to design a program in the mass media to fulfill individual needs.
+Students complete the core requirements and the area of emphasis of their choice.
 The major requires a minimum of 40 semester hours of communications courses.